khell/anidb-semantic-search-api/README.md

 /api/anidb/id?name={series_name}
 ```

 This API uses a pre-generated Pytorch embedding and Huggingface dataset for AniDB series titles from this Huggingface repo: https://huggingface.co/datasets/khellific/anidb-series-embeddings.
-The API loads the the embeddings into a [sentence-transformers](https://www.sbert.net/) model and performs a cosine similarity search from the library of `series_name` and returns the highest ranked matches' AniDB ids as JSON of the form:
+The API loads the the embeddings into memory, generates a new embedding of a user's query from the same [sentence-transformers](https://www.sbert.net/) model and then performs a cosine similarity search of the user query on those embeddings and returns the highest ranked matches' mapped AniDB ids as JSON of the form:

 ```
 [{ id: "anidb-id", "name": "anidb entry match title", "score": "similarity score" }]